masterforweb/kuri/README.md

 # _kuri

-Kuri is a PHP micro framework.
+Kuri is minimalist web framework for PHP.
 Minimum code - maximum speed.
-Quick start your application and MVP.
+Quick start your web application or API.

 ## Installation